HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/Invalidations.md

 #### Configuring global LRU eviction

 > Global LRU eviction is available since 9.1.14.
-It is disabled by default.
+Since 9.1.15 it is enabled by default except for specific caches mentioned in the cache_cfg.yaml cache configuration file.

 The globalLRUEviction configuration can be used to configure local caches that can tolerate LRU eviction even when they have not reached their maximum capacity.
 ```